Tyler Rypkema

 Tyler Rypkema (born February 3, 1997) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 3 for Boehler Racing Enterprises.

 Racing career

 Rypkema has previously competed in series such as the Race of Champions Late Model Series, the Race of Champions Asphalt Modified Tour, the Race of Champions Asphalt Sportsman Modified Series, the Race of Champions TQ Midget Series, and the World Series of Asphalt Stock Car Racing.

+In 2025, Rypkema scored his first NASCAR Whelen Modified Tour win at New Hampshire Motor Speedway.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)